Can You Take Mucinex While Breastfeeding? Let’s Find Out!

 Table of Contents

 One such common over-the-counter (OTC) medication for colds is Mucinex.
-Its main forms include Mucinex, Mucinex D, Mucinex DM, and other extra-strength versions of each that can be used to treat symptoms of flu and colds including cough and congestion in the chest and nasal passages.
+Its main forms include Mucinex, Mucinex DM, Mucinex D, and other extra-strength versions of each that can be used to treat symptoms of flu and colds including congestion in the chest and nasal passages and cough.

-Can I take Mucinex while breastfeeding?
+Can you take mucinex while breastfeeding?
 Is it safe?
 Read through the article that follows:

 Can you take Mucinex while breastfeeding?
 Is it safe?

-Listed below are the three active ingredients that are found in Mucinex, Mucinex D, and Mucinex DM.
-By looking at the ingredients individually, it will help us understand if the Mucinex while breastfeeding is safe:
+Listed below are the three active ingredients that are found in Mucinex, Mucinex DM, and Mucinex D. Looking at the ingredients individually, will help us understand if the cough medicine and/or cough syrup is safe to use while breastfeeding:

 1) Ingredient 1 - Guaifenesin

-Although there are no such reliable studies done to confirm the safety of guaifenesin, there are a few sources that claim the ingredient to be completely safe, while on the other hand, the other sources differ to agree with the source and suggest avoiding the drug to prevent any unforeseen dangerous until there is any trustworthy health information made studies proving its safety.
+Although there are no such reliable studies done to confirm the safety of guaifenesin, there are a few sources that claim you can take Mucinex while breastfeeding as this ingredient is completely safe, while on the other hand, the other sources differ to agree with the source and suggest avoiding the drug to prevent any unforeseen dangerous until there is any trustworthy health information made studies proving its safety.

 2) Ingredient 2 - Dextromethorphan

 As this ingredient is considered, there still hasn’t been a strong opinion or study made on it either.
-Nevertheless, there are thoughts that only just a minimum amount of the ingredients will appear in the breast milk if consider taking dextromethorphan while nursing.
+Nevertheless, there are thoughts that only just a minimum amount of the ingredients will appear in the breast milk if breastfeeding moms consider taking dextromethorphan.
 This means, as compared to the others, it is rather safe to use the ingredients during breastfeeding, especially if your baby is older than two months of age.

 3) Ingredient 3 - Pseudoephedrine